cjspd-oly/MyUdemyProgress/readme.md

 - **Course-wise and Section-wise Tracking**
   Monitor your overall progress and drill down into individual sections for detailed insights.
 - **Customizable Status Options**
-  Easily update lesson statuses using a universal status list: ❌ Not Done, ⏳ In Progress, ✅ Done, ⭐ Important, ⏭ Skip, 🚫 Ignore.
+  Easily update lesson statuses using a status_info: ❌ Not Done, ⏳ In Progress, ✅ Done, ⭐ Important, ⏭ Skip, 🚫 Ignore.
 - **Import & Autosave Data**
   Import your Udemy JSON data (with preload support via `input.json`) and autosave your progress in a separate `autosave.json` file.
 - **Export Markdown Reports**